 • Heard from Young Elementary School Principal Jenny Ganzer regarding books students have published through a program called Student Treasures.

 "It is exciting when we can take the students through the entire writing process to where their books actually get published like they are in the library," said Ganzer.

-Page 2 of 2 - • Approved a district library coordinator supplemental contract and the employment of multiple educational assistants, monitors and supplemental sports contracts.
+• Approved a district library coordinator supplemental contract and the employment of multiple educational assistants, monitors and supplemental sports contracts.

 • Approved a contract with Summit County Educational Service Center to provide services of an audio visual support specialist for the 2013-2014 school year on an as needed basis.